-F. Duty
+D. Duty

 Along with other ECOWAS countries, Ghana has committed to a region-wide system of five band common external tariffs (CET).
-This came into effect on February 01, 2016 after receiving final approval from the Government of Ghana.
-Since it has entered into force, this CET consists of the following five bands: zero duty on essential social goods such as veterinary drugs; 5 percent duty on imported foods of primary necessity, raw materials and specific inputs; 10 percent duty on intermediate goods; 20 percent duty on finished goods (final consumption goods); and 35 percent on goods in government protected sectors, such as poultry and rice.
+Following the passage of the Customs (Amendment) Act, 2015 (Act 905), and final approval from GOG, the CET entered into force on February 1, 2016.
+The CET consists of the following five bands: zero duty on essential social goods such as veterinary drugs; 5 percent duty on imported foods of primary necessity, raw materials and specific inputs; 10 percent duty on intermediate goods; 20 percent duty on finished goods (final consumption goods); and 35 percent on goods in government protected sectors, such as poultry and rice.

-A general exemption from payment on the import duty can be granted on items such as ingredients for the manufacture of poultry feeds, if certified by the Ministry of Agriculture.
+A general exemption from payment on the import duty can be granted on items such as ingredients for the manufacture of poultry feeds, and veterinary drugs if certified by MOFA.